A Vineyard Defined by its Differences

 Before the wine, there was intention.

-Together, these thoughtfully chosen clones form a vibrant mosaic in the vineyard, allowing us to craft wines of depth, balance, and unmistakable character.
+Having carefully assessed the soils, microclimates, and slopes, Jake hand-selected every clone planted in our vineyard.
+Together, these thoughtfully chosen clones form a vibrant mosaic, allowing us to craft wines of depth, balance, and unmistakable character.